 I have a lot of writing or editing projects that need to be handled.
 Do you have ongoing clients?

 I don’t charge an hourly rate, because every writing project is unique.
 For therapists who need website content or a blog, I offer several writing and editing packages.
 For other types of projects, I provide a custom per-project quote based on word count as well as the complexity of the project, the level of expertise and research needed to meet your project goals, and the amount of time required.
-For urgent deadlines (turnaround time of under 48 hours), the project quote will include a rush surcharge.
+For urgent deadlines (turnaround time of under 48 hours), if I am available and agree to your timeline, the project quote will include a rush surcharge.
 Please feel free to get in touch with details about your project needs.

 What is your hourly rate?
 How much does a ghostwriter cost?